IpShot/taxi-server/README.md

 # Taxi concept

+This is a concept for a taxi service backend

 Used Python v3.5
-This is a simple concept for taxi service backend

 ##